Want a short-barreled AR-15 but don’t want to pay the tax stamp for it?

 Want to use what the pros use?
 By pros, I mean armed professionals around the world.
-This gun is the closest you can get to the actual MK 18 without having to cross into NFA territory.
+This gun is the closest you can get to the actual MK18 without having to cross into NFA territory.

-The MK 18 is one of the highest quality AR-15 pistols on the market.
+The MK18 is one of the highest-quality AR-15 pistols on the market.
 It’s built to extremely demanding standards, and it delivers excellent accuracy, reliability, and long-term durability.

 Keymod and M-LOK are sexy, but a quad rail is always there for you.
-Plus the extra weight helps with muzzle rise.
-Daniel Defense tosses in their DD 32 round magazine.
+Plus, the extra weight helps with muzzle rise.
+Daniel Defense tosses in their DD 32-round magazine.

 The Recce-1 KMR-A Pistol is a bit of a mouthful, so we’ll call it the Recce-11 from here on out.
 This gun has an 11.5-inch barrel, which makes it a little longer than your standard AR pistol.
 However, it is built off an SBR platform, so it makes sense it is a little bigger.

-Bigger barrel means more velocity, longer range, longer sight radius, etc. The Recce-11 is the pistol for you if you want something highly customized out of the box.
+A bigger barrel means more velocity, longer range, longer sight radius, etc. The Recce-11 is the pistol for you if you want something highly customized out of the box.
 It wears a lot of BCM’s Gunfighter gear.

-The Gunfighter gear includes a free float handguard, the MOD 0 compensator, the Gunfighter charging handle, the Mod 3 pistol grip, BCM trigger guard and so much more.
+The Gunfighter gear includes a free-float handguard, the MOD 0 compensator, the Gunfighter charging handle, the Mod 3 pistol grip, BCM trigger guard and so much more.

 With the current braces on the market, I’m not even sure if I see a reason to get a stamp anymore.
-Regardless of the route, you take to be sure you check out a few of the above-listed AR-15 pistols.
+Regardless of the route you take, be sure you check out a few of the above-listed AR-15 pistols.

 What’s your take on AR pistols and rifle caliber pistols?
 Do you own an AR pistol?
 Tell us about it in the comments below!
 Want to add a brace to your AR pistol?
 Check out our reviews of the best AR pistol braces.